carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 ## Raster Bands
 The Digital Surface Model that we've been working with is a single band raster.
 This means that there is only one dataset stored in the
 raster: surface elevation in meters for one time period.

-(TODO, update this image link?)
+However, a raster dataset can contain one or more bands.

 ![Multi-band raster image](../images/dc-spatial-raster/single_multi_raster.png)

-A raster dataset can contain one or more bands.
 We can use the `.read()` function to import one single band from a single or multi-band raster.
 We can view the number of bands in a raster by looking at the `count` key of the `meta` python `dict`.